CobBO: Coordinate Backoff Bayesian Optimization with Two-Stage Kernels: Algorithm

-How to dynamically select the size $|C_t|$?
-It is known that Bayesian optimization works well for low dimensions~\cite{frazier2018}.
-Thus, we specify an upper bound for the dimension of the subspace (e.g. $|C_t|\leq 30$).
-In principle, $|C_t|$ can be any random number in this finite set.
-This is different from the method that partitions the coordinates into fixed blocks and selects one according to, e.g., cyclic order~\cite{stephen2015}, random sampling or Gauss-Southwell~\cite{nutini2015}.
+For selecting the size $|C_t|$, we specify an upper bound, e.g. $|C_t|\leq 30$, where $|C_t|$ can be any random number in a finite set $\mathcal{C}$.
+Most existing methods partition the coordinates into fixed blocks and select one according to, e.g., cyclic order~\cite{stephen2015}, random sampling or Gauss-Southwell~\cite{nutini2015}.

-The above method works well for low dimensions where $|C_t|/D$ is relatively large, as shown in Section~\ref{ss:lowDtest}.
-However, in high dimensions, $|C_t|/D$ could be small.
-In this case, additionally we also encourage cyclic order for exploration.
-With a certain probability $p$ (e.g., $p=0.3$), we select $|C_t|$ coordinates whose $\pi_t$ values are the largest, and with probability $1-p$, we randomly sample a coordinate subset according to the distribution $\pi_t$ without replacement.
-Picking the coordinates with the largest values approximately implements a cyclic order, due to the selected weights update (Eq.~\ref{eq:multiplicative_update}) incurring probability oscillations.
-Since improvements tend to be less common than failures, the weights of the selected coordinates tend to decrease as the probability for choosing unselected coordinates increase in turn.